 Response 3:

 Sorry for that mistake.
-It should be ok now.
+We have fixed it.

 Comment 4:

 Please do not use Table in the Conclusions, it is not customary.

 Response 4:

 Thank you for the comment.
 We have opened an exception in this paper because the table intends to provide a straightforward set of recommendations based on what has been discussed before.
 We have renamed the section “Conclusions and Recommendations” to emphasize that its purpose is beyond standard conclusions and also focuses on recommendations.